codingvamsikrishna/Daily_SQL_Practice/README.md

 ### Day 17
 - Business Question:- Find the average delay (in days) for each delivery partner.

+### Day 18
+- Business question:- Find the warehouse with the fastest average delivery time.

 More queries will be added daily to maintain consistency and improve analytical thinking.